Vernon Lee: Biography

 Her short fiction explored the themes of haunting and possession.
 She dedicated her short ghost story "A Wicked Voice" to composer Mary Augusta Wakefield in 1887.
 The most famous stories were collected in Hauntings (1890) and her story "Prince Alberic and the Snake Lady" (1895) was first printed in the notorious The Yellow Book.
 She was instrumental in the introduction of the German concept of Einfühlung, or 'empathy' into the study of aesthetics in the English-speaking world.

 She developed her own theory of psychological aesthetics in collaboration with her lover, Kit Anstruther-Thomson, based on previous works by William James, Theodor Lipps, and Karl Groos.
 She claimed that spectators "empathise" with works of art when they call up memories and associations and cause often unconscious bodily changes in posture and breathing.

 She was known for her numerous essays about travel in Italy, France, Germany, and Switzerland, which attempted to capture the psychological effects of places rather than to convey any particular piece of information.
 Like her friend Henry James, she wrote critically about the relationship between writers and their audience, pioneering the idea of critical assessment among all the arts as relating to an audience's personal response.
 She was a proponent of the Aesthetic movement and after a lengthy written correspondence, met the movement's effective leader, Walter Pater, in England in 1881, just after encountering one of Pater's most famous disciples, Oscar Wilde.

-Her open resistance against World War I and her work Satan the Waster led to her being ostracized by the younger generation of scholars and writers.
+Her open resistance against the Great War and her work Satan the Waster led to her being ostracized by the younger generation of scholars and writers.
 Feminist research led to a rediscovery since the 1990s.

-Much of her incoming personal correspondence are preserved in Somerville College Library.
+Much of her incoming personal correspondence is preserved in Somerville College Library.

+Film of her on holiday in France in the 1930s is held in the archives of Memoire Normandie.